-Dr. Harburger’s research investigates the effects of sex and ovarian hormones on learning and memory.
-Sex differences are important for many reasons.
-From an academic perspective, it is interesting to understand how men and women differ on cognitive tasks.
-Sex differences in cognition may reflect underlying sex differences in the brain.
-Further, understanding sex differences in cognition may lead to more effective teaching methods for male and female students.
+Dr. Harburger’s research investigates the effects of environmental enrichment and hormones on learning and memory.
+She is interested in examining environmental factors that may improve or hinder the cognitive abilities of college-age students and older adults.
 Her work also focuses on how ovarian hormones, estrogens and progestins, affect cognition and memory.
-She is particularly interested in the cognitive effect of female sex hormones in the aging population.
-Her previous research has examined the effects of environmental enrichment on learning and memory.
+She is particularly interested in the cognitive effects of female sex hormones in the aging population.
+Her previous research has also examined sex differences in cognition.

 Science in the Modern World: Brain and Society